Last updated on August 14th, 2021 at 01:03 pm

 How to store leftovers?

 Wait for it to cool down completely before placing it into well-sealed containers.
-Then, consume within two days if you’re only storing it in the refrigerator.
+Then, store leftovers in an airtight container and refrigerate.
+Consume within two days if you’re only storing it in the refrigerator.

 For longer storage, keep it frozen for up to a month.